Becoming a Missionary

 minister to other women and children in another country.

-Eventually as those whom they disciple mature and are qualified, they appoint elders and deacons as leaders of that local body of believers.
-It thus becomes a church.
+As those whom they disciple mature and become qualified, they appoint elders and deacons as leaders of that local body of believers.
+Thus, it becomes a church.

-Then the missionary (sent-one) moves on to another area to repeat the process all over again.
+Then the missionary moves on to another area to repeat the process.

 Evangelists

-They eagerly, joyfully, and regularly share the Gospel with strangers and friends in their native country and in other countries as the Lord leads.
+They eagerly, joyfully, and regularly share the Gospel with strangers and friends in their native country and/or in other countries as the Lord leads.

 They train individual believers and churches how to share the Gospel until evangelism becomes a normal part of their lives and church.

-They also assist church planters and pastors in raising up qualified leaders as they disciple those they are training in evangelism.
+They assist church planters and pastors in raising up qualified leaders as they disciple those they train.

 Pastors